 - No, this is not supported (see the further comments below).
 It can be done, but since Symantec doesn't support the use of Aliases, the Task Site Servers themselves must be outside the DMZ.

-- NOTE: The releases of ITMS starting with version 7.5, we will partially support this scenario but is limited with Tasks, and Tasks are "technically" not supported in the cloud/DMZ These releases are designed to be used in the Cloud (CEM or Cloud Enabled Management), using DMZ's.
-It will also allow for computers to communicate through the internet and get policies and packages.
+- NOTE: The releases of ITMS starting with version 7.5, we will partially support this scenario but is limited with Tasks, and Tasks are "technically" not supported in the cloud/DMZ These releases are designed to be used in the Cloud (CEM or Cloud-Enabled Management), using DMZ's.
+It will also allow computers to communicate through the Internet and get policies and packages.
 However, the Task "tickle" will not work - the clients will have to check in to get their tasks, which is why Task is not "supported" even though they'll work.
 The problem is that the check-in interval may have to be shortened, which could cause load problems, etc., so again, it won’t be supported.

 NOTE: It is important to remember the information in #3 above.
 Symantec does not support removing Task functionality from your environment--especially from the NS.
 Doing this will always cause problems.
 This has been well documented, so please ignore any advice to the contrary.

 The key to managing Task Server communications is to reduce as much traffic to the NS as possible using Task.
 Listed below are a few good ways to do that, as well as some general tips for managing the Task environment.

 Symantec recommends that you create a site for the NS that contains only the Class C subnet of the NS.
 According to site rules, in this scenario, the NS is limited to supporting no more than 254 clients (the max for a class C range).
 Additionally, since the NS is generally on a server backplane, it is often the case that either the servers are not managed or there are simply very few systems on that particular subnet.